Coverdell Education Savings Account FAQs

 6. Are there income limits associated with CESAs?

 Yes – There are what’s referred to as Modified Adjusted Gross Income (MAGI) limits.

 If you’re single in 2019, and you make between $95,000 and $110,000 MAGI, you can only make a partial contribution to a CESA account.
 This is what’s referred to as the phase-out range.
 As you get closer to that $110,000, you can only put a small fraction of the full $2,000 allowable limit on an annual basis.

-Once you’re over $110,000, unfortunately you cannot contribute to a child or grandchild, or other family member’s Coverdell ESA.
+Once your income is over $110,000, unfortunately you cannot contribute to a child or grandchild, or other family member’s Coverdell ESA.

 If you’re married and filing jointly, and your MAGI is between $190,000 and $220,000 the contribution limits decrease and as you reach $220,000, you cannot contribute to a CESA.

-Typically, with a 529 you get a tax deduction for making the contributions to the plan however you’re restricted on the types of investments you can make with the funds.
+Typically, with a 529 you get a tax deduction for making contributions to the plan, however, you’re restricted on the types of investments you can make with the funds.

 Whereas with a Coverdell ESA, you can invest in just about anything as long as your following the rules and regulations associated with other self-directed accounts.

 Can I have both a 529 and a Coverdell Education Savings Account?